-Any student or employee who has a fever of 100.0 degrees Fahrenheit or higher must stay home and not return to school until they have a negative COVID-19 test or a diagnosis from a medical doctor that rules out COVID-19 and remain fever/symptom free without fever reducing medication for at least 48 hours.
+Any student or employee who has a fever of 100.0 degrees Fahrenheit or higher must stay home and not return to school until they remain fever/symptom free without fever reducing medication for at least 72 hours.
 All COVID-19 test results should be immediately shared with the Baptist Prep administration and/or nurse.

 If a student is diagnosed with COVID-19, the student must stay home for a 10 day period and be fever/symptom free for 72 hours without fever reducing medication before returning to school.
 Students will receive AMI instruction while off campus.
 If a student has any form of prolonged direct contact with someone who has been diagnosed with COVID-19, he/she must stay home for 14 days while receiving AMI instruction.
 If a family member of a student has been in direct contact with a COVID-19 patient, the student is allowed to attend school with daily screening in place.
 The family member is expected to show caution and remain off campus for a two week period.